 Carnival season is here.
 Having guests over?
 Wondering what to serve?
 One area chef can help you with that.

-A self-described “Irish Channel brat,” Vicki McCain was born and raised in
+A self-described “Irish Channel brat,” Vicki McCain was born and raised in New Orleans years before she became a cooking instructor at Cuvee Bistro Catering Center in Miramar Beach.

 During Mardi Gras, all the bars' Corner Clubs march in the Mardi Gras parade.